lpmi-13/rebasic/README.md

 # f, fixup <commit> = like "squash", but discard this commit's log message
 ```

-this basically means that we're going to turn our three commits
-into one commit, and that one commit will just have the one
-message.

 We're using `fixup` instead of `squash` because we don't care about the messages, they don't tell us anything useful here.
 If you
 really want to, you can use `squash` instead, the effect on the
 code is the same (all put together into one commit).